 The problem is simplified when you want to achieve radioactive equilibrium (also known as secular equilibrium in natural radioactive series), which is when a long enough time has passed since the filiation process has begun, because then the rhythm of the disintegrations is imposed by the radionuclide that has the smallest radioactive constant.

 In nature, there are about 300 different nuclides, of which 25 are radioactive with a sufficiently long period for it to exist even today; another 35 have a much shorter period and are continuously created and disintegrated in the radioactive series.

 More than 1000 artificial radionuclides have been created and identified.
 The radioactive series are named after the parent nuclide of longer periods.
 There are four.
 Three of these radioactive series are natural: that of thorium, that of uranium and that of actinium, which end in their own stable isotopes of lead.

 These isotopes have respectively mass numbers 208, 206 and 207.
 Regarding the neptunium series, as the radionuclides that compose it have a short period compared to the duration of the geological ages, it is not found in nature and has been obtained artificially The last nuclide in this series is the isotope 209 of bismuth.

 Origin of radioactivity

-In 1896, Antoine-Henri Becquerel discovered radioactivity.
-He observed that, in studies on the phosphorescence of substances, a mineral of uranium was able to gloss photographic plates, which were kept at his side.
+Radioactivity was discovered in 1896 by Antonie-Henri Becquerel, who, when making studies on the phosphorescence of the substances, observed that a uranium mineral was able to veil some photographic plates that were stored at his side.